Our top Nutrition Tips for ultra runners

 Drink to thirst or drink to a plan?

-‣ For longer races, self supported races, racing in hot weather/humid you definitely need a plan!
+‣ For longer races, self supported races, racing in hot weather/humid conditions, you definitely need a plan!

 ‣ Our recommendations would be to always make a plan and get used to your own fluid needs in varying temperatures, at different running intensities and over different terrain, and know where you are going to get your top-up of fluid from during all races.